Published on 15 September 2022 (Last updated on 16 December 2025)

 1. MNHA

-L-2345, Luxembourg
+Address : Marché-aux-Poissons L-2345, Luxembourg

 2. MUDAM

-This is Luxembourg’s counterpart to legendary international contemporary art museums such as the Pompidou, Mamco and Moma in New York.
-Its architecture reflects its artistic orientation, as does its location in Luxembourg’s Kirchberg business district.
-There’s also a café within the museum, which can be visited in Lëtzebuergesch, French or English.
-The museum is open every day except Tuesday, at various times, and costs €8 for adults.
+It is nothing less than the Luxembourg counterpart to legendary international contemporary art museums such as the Pompidou, Mamco and Moma in New York.
+Its architecture reflects its artistic focus and location, as it is situated in Luxembourg’s business district in Kirchberg.
+There is also a café inside the museum, and it is possible to visit the museum in Luxembourgish, French or English.
+It is open every day except Tuesday at various times.

-3 Park Drai Eechelen
+Address: 3 Park Drai Eechelen L-1499 Luxembourg

 3. Lëtzebuerg City Museum

-A museum dedicated to the country’s history was needed, and so it is the City Museum, also located in the heart of Luxembourg City’s historic center.
-Its architecture is none other than a restored ensemble of four former bourgeois houses on Rue du Saint Esprit.
-It houses a collection of historical objects dating from several decades to the present day, with the aim of safeguarding Luxembourg’s heritage.
-The museum is open every day except Monday and Thursday, at night.
-Admission for adults is €5.
+A museum dedicated to the country’s history was a must, and so the City Museum was created, also located in the historic centre of Luxembourg City.
+Its architecture is none other than a restored complex of four former bourgeois houses on Rue du Saint Esprit.
+It houses a collection of historical objects dating from several decades ago to the present day, with the aim of preserving Luxembourg’s heritage.
+It is open every day except Monday and Thursday evenings.

-14 Rue du St Esprit
+Address : 14 Rue du St Esprit L-1475 Luxembourg

 4. National Museum of Natural History